 Lenders aren’t legally required to offer you the best rate you qualify for.
 However, if they know you’re shopping around, they’ll have an excellent incentive to do so.
 Let them know you’re getting quotes from multiple banks, and there’s a good chance they’ll come up with a better offer than their initial one.

 One easy way to pit lenders against each other is to use an online loan service, such as LendingTree or myAutoloan.com.
-With these services, you enter your information just once and get offers from several competing lenders.
+With these services, you enter your information just once and get offers from several competing lenders, including local, national, and online banks, credit unions, finance companies, and automakers’ financing arms.
 The downside is that you risk being bombarded with calls and emails from all the lenders for weeks to come.
 Also, these online services don’t usually cover local credit unions, so if you want a quote from one, you’ll have to get that separately.

 Limit Loan Shopping to 2 Weeks